syncfusion-content/xamarin-docs/Xamarin/AutoComplete/No-Result-Found.md

 ---
 layout: post
-title: NoResultsFoundText in Syncfusion SfAutoComplete control for Forms
+title: No Result Found in Xamarin AutoComplete control | Syncfusion
-description: This section will describe about how to display the no result found text in Xamarin.Forms SfAutoComplete.
+description: Learn about No Result Found support in Syncfusion Xamarin AutoComplete (SfAutoComplete) control and more details.
 platform: xamarin
 control: SfAutoComplete
 documentation: ug
 ---
-# No Results Found
+# No Result Found in Xamarin AutoComplete (SfAutoComplete)

 ## No Results found in Xamarin SfAutoComplete